ton-blockchain/lockup-wallet-contract/vesting/README.md

 `fift -s new-wallet.fif -1 698983190 1659312000 311040000 2592000 31104000 1000000 1 my_wallet`

-Next you transfer `my_wallet-query.boc` to machine with Internet connection and send it via [lite-client](https://ton.org/docs/#/compile?id=lite-client).
+Next you transfer `my_wallet-query.boc` to machine with Internet connection, send 1 ton to the wallet address (for gas) and send query via [lite-client](https://ton.org/docs/#/compile?id=lite-client).

 `> sendfile /path/to/file/my_wallet-query.boc`

+After that, make sure that the wallet was created on the network and send vesting coins to it.
+Coins can be sent from any wallets, all at once or in multiple transfers.

+The actual number of coins may be less than or greater than the `total_amount`.
+In this case, the unlock speed will still correspond to the original wallet parameters.

+After the `total_duration`, all funds will become available.

 ## Create transfer message

+Go to `lockup-wallet-contract/vesting` folder and run:

 `fift -s wallet.fif <filename-base> <dest-addr> <subwallet-id> <seqno> <amount> [-n|-b] [-t<timeout>] [-B <body-boc>] [-C <comment>] [<savefile>]`